Darin Michael Lazarus Stewart

 What I do

-I devote myself extensively to university and professional service, often aligned with my areas of expertise.
+I devote myself extensively to university, professional, and community service, often aligned with my areas of expertise.
 I also work collaboratively with units, institutions, and other organizations who are striving to realize greater manifestations of equity and justice in their communities, systems, and processes.
-I am also an active member of my local communities.

 Specialization(s)